Free domestic shipping

 I might have a slight obsession with mini flowers (ok, ALL flowers!) but these were such a fun addition to the beehive!
 I added a little hot glue to the back of the flowers and added them directly to my greenery/container base.

-These bees are pushpins (link in the materials section) so for the ones I added to the container, I simply chose the location of where I wanted them and pushed the pin through the twine and container side!
+These bees are pushpins (the link is in the What You’ll Need section above) so for the ones I added to the container, I simply chose the location of where I wanted them and pushed the pin through the twine and container side!
 For the one in the flower, I glued it directly to the flower to secure it.

 And there you have it, my twist on the beehives that are popping up everywhere!